 EDL=0.333+0.125×13.9+0.101≈6.5Wh/day

 This example demonstrates that the power consumption between flashes can become a significant part of the total daily load in low power LED lanterns.

+Metal Halide

+Content required.

-Flasher
+Flasher / Control

 The device used to flash the lamp also requires power.
 Manufacturers of flashers should be able to provide the power requirements of their units; an average value may be sufficient for high efficiency units.
 Otherwise, the demand during flash, eclipse and when idle (daytime) may be required to calculate the load profile.
 In general, the energy demand is calculated as a daily load, as follows: